-The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
-See instead the
+The Australian Government doesn't provide information on the safety of individual commercial airlines or flight paths.
+See the

 Aviation Safety Network website for information on aviation safety in Germany.

-You are subject to the local laws of Germany, including those that appear harsh by Australian standards.
 If you're arrested or jailed, the Australian Government will do what it can to help you under our

 Consular Services Charter.
 But we can't get you out of trouble or out of jail.
-Research laws before travelling, especially for an extended stay.

 The use or display of any Nazi symbols, salutes, songs or material (e.g. flags, memorabilia) is illegal.